KotlinFoundation/kotlinfoundation.github.io/README.md

 For these, an extended version of the Markdown is used - MDX.
 MDX allows you to use JSX in a markdown content.
 You can find more details in the [MDX documentation](https://mdxjs.com/).

+#### Images requirements
+Please use images with a minimum width of 1440 pixels.

 ### FAQ Editing
 - find the `faq.md` page in the pages folder (`src/pages`);
 - Write a question using the `Question` tag as a wrapper;